dirkwhoffmann/vAmigaTS/Denise/Modes/shres/README.md

 Super hires does **not** do a per-pixel palette lookup.
 ECS Denise cannot look a colour up per pixel at the super hires dot rate, so it takes pixels in **pairs** and concatenates them into one index:

 ```
-index = (pixel1 & 3) * 4 + (pixel0 & 3) + ((pixel0 | pixel1) & 16)
+index = (pixel1 & 3) * 4 + (pixel0 & 3)
 ```

+where `pixel0` and `pixel1` are not neighbours: within each aligned group of four super hires pixels, pixel 0 pairs with pixel 2 and pixel 1 with pixel 3.
+See "The rule, as measured" below for how that was pinned down.

 Two bitplanes therefore address **COLOR00 to COLOR15**, not COLOR00 to COLOR03, and bitplane 5 would add bit 4 on top for a range of COLOR00 to COLOR31.
 Denise then splits the register it picked across the pair: the first pixel shows the high bit pair of each RGB nibble (`& $CCC`), the second the low bit pair (`& $333`).

 An earlier revision of this test initialised only COLOR00-03.
 On a real A500+ that painted the whole super hires region as a flat white block of uninitialised registers -- even in the single-bitplane section, where the pairing still reaches COLOR05.
 Hence the full 32-entry palette.
 Every nibble in it is drawn from `$0/$5/$A/$F`, values whose high and low bit pairs are equal, so the nibble split hands both pixels of a pair the same colour and a pair reads as one flat patch.
 (A nibble like `$C` or `$3` would paint the two pixels differently -- worth a test of its own, but not this one.)
 COLOR00-03 keep their original values, so the HIRES control region still reads black / red / green / blue.

-**vAmiga does not implement any of this.** It renders super hires as an ordinary per-pixel lookup, so it never reaches an index above 3 and its reference images are byte-for-byte unaffected by the 32-entry palette.
-The hardware photographs are the specification here; the emulator output is the thing under test.
+When these tests were written, **vAmiga did not implement any of this** -- it rendered super hires as an ordinary per-pixel lookup, never reached an index above 3, and its reference images were byte-for-byte unaffected by the 32-entry palette.
+It now implements the pairing and the nibble split, both derived from the photographs in this directory.
+The hardware photographs remain the specification; the emulator output is the thing under test.

 The eight tests are the cross product of four rulerBuf bytes and two solidBuf bytes.